Skip to main content

 Linking keys

-You can also link text elements to the translation keys manually by clicking the Key icon and typing any text in the Lokalise search box.
-If there is a matching translation in Lokalise you will be able to link it to the Figma text element.
+You can also link elements manually.
+Click the Key icon and type in the search field.
+If a matching translation exists in your Lokalise project, you can link it directly to the Figma text element.

-Please note that linking works correctly only if your existing keys have the same platform (Web, Android, iOS, or Other) as the one chosen in Figma.
+Linking works correctly only when the existing keys use the same platform type (Web, Android, iOS, or Other) as the platform selected in Figma.

 Screenshots